LIBREhub/fiber-coupled-laser-illumination/interfaz-usuario.md

 ![](images/interruptoresw.jpg)
 ![](images/interruptores-senuelo_1.jpg)

-Insert the second switch through the laser hole and press to secure to [panel]. *This switch activates the laser*
+Insert the second switch through the laser hole and press to secure to the [panel]. *This switch activates the laser*.

 >i For soldering the switches please consider the following [electrical connection diagram](docu/diagramaa.pdf)